notanthony/ShopifyProdEngChallengeF22/README.md

 # ON Replit
-Replit uses a very old version of ruby and using nix to run rails was a headache.
-So I copied over my files into replit base framework since I would have had to move my files into an older version regardless.
+Orginally this was written for ruby 3.1.2 (see below) but Replit uses a very old version of ruby.
+So I copied over my files into the replit base framework since I would have had to move my files into an older version regardless.
 Here is a link to the replit framework I forked https://replit.com/@replit/Rails-legacy

 # ON Computer